-The objectives of this study are:
+The objectives of this study were:

-2) TRANSFERABILITY and ADAPTABILITY: Determine transferability potential of two Salmonella serovars from water to crops, and assess pre-adaptation to the plant-niche.
-I will assess the ability of Salmonella to establish on tomato via irrigation water contaminated with varying concentrations of this pathogen.
-This will investigate the relationship between Salmonella hazard in water and observed risk on plants.
-Biofilm formation, surface attachment, and stress response genes may be important for successful transfer of Salmonella onto plants.
-Gene expression analysis of these will evaluate Salmonella pre-adaptation to plant surface colonization.
+2) TRANSFERABILITY and ADAPTABILITY: The transferability potential of multiple Salmonella serovars from water to crops was determined.
+It was attempted to assess the ability of Salmonella to establish on tomato via irrigation water contaminated with varying concentrations of this pathogen.
+Additionally, it was evaluated if Salmonella enterica adaptation to water environments increased the risk of water-crop transfer.
+Assessment of biofilm formation in these water microcosms was conducted to determine Salmonella enterica serovar-dependent risk of biofilm formation in water distribution systems used in irrigation.
+Targeted gene expression analysis was attempted to evaluate Salmonella pre-adaptation to plant surface colonization.
+Assessment of relationships were attempted between biofilm formation and surface attachment, and stress response genes which may be important for successful transfer of Salmonella onto plants.

 Food Safety trainings conducted by MDA in collaboration with the University of Maryland provide a platform for interactive education on food safety issues and up-to-date research.
 Water standards and testing are an important component of this training, but it is often difficult to convey and translate research findings to information growers can use, since so many data gaps on irrigation water-based microbial risks remain.
 In addition to filling these gaps, this project intends to enhance understanding on water-based food safety risks through grower outreach at food safety trainings.

 - Bell RL, Zheng J, Burrows E, Allard S, Wang CY, Keys CE, et al. Ecological prevalence, genetic diversity, and epidemiological aspects of Salmonella isolated from tomato agricultural regions of the Virginia Eastern Shore.
 Frontiers in Microbiology.
 2015;6:415.